paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 ![](enso-article-themes-screenshots/oled.png)

 - [x] Looks great on OLED screens.
-I've tested with with MBP, iPad Pro M4 and phones with OLED displays.
+I've tested this with MBP, iPad Pro M4 and phones with OLED displays.
 More on that below.
 - [x] Works well in dark environments and reduces the amount of emitted light significantly compared to Dark, even on *slightly* lower-end LCD screens, e.g. MBA M1.

 ### 6. Midnight